 Endangered status means the identified species is in danger of extinction throughout all or a significant portion of its range.
-An endangered listing automatically prohibits any action(s) that would result in a take of a listed species.
+An endangered listing automatically prohibits any action(s) that would result in a "take" of a listed species.

 Threatened status means that the species is likely to become endangered in the foreseeable future.
-A threatened listing allows the development of a 4(d) rule that may authorize certain activities to be exempt from the take prohibition.
+A threatened listing allows the development of a 4(d) rule that may authorize certain activities to be exempt from the "take" prohibition.

-Candidate status means that either the species does not face imminent extinction or additional information is necessary to determine whether it may qualify as threatened or endangered.
+Candidate status means that either the species does not face imminent extinction or additional information is necessary to determine whether it qualifies as threatened or endangered.

-Proposed listings initiate a one-year timeframe for federal agencies to determine the risk of extinction and make a final listing decision.
+Proposed listings start a 90-day finding on a petition to list and a 12-month status review and finding.
+The Services have one additional year to make a final listing decision.
 The decision will either be one of the above three categories or a "not warranted" decision that removes the species from ESA regulation.